MaterializeInc/materialize/doc/user/content/cloud/get-started-with-cloud.md

     Then, click **Create**.

-    **Note:** The size of new deployments is set to Extra small (XS) by default, which is enough to run this walkthrough.
+    **Note:** The size of new deployments is set to extra small (XS) by default, which is enough to run this walkthrough.
 For more information on deployment sizes, check [Account Limits](../account-limits).

 1. Once the status message reads `HEALTHY`, the deployment is ready for connections!